galaxyproject/training-material/topics/metagenomics/tutorials/metagenomics-binning/turorial.md

 >
 {: .hands_on}

-The output files generated by MetaBAT2 include (some of the files below are optional and not produced unless it is required by the user):
+The output files generated by MetaBAT 2 include (some of the files below are optional and not produced unless it is required by the user):

 1. The final set of genome bins in FASTA format (`.fa`)
 2. A summary file with information on each genome bin, including its length, completeness, contamination, and taxonomy classification (`.txt`)